TechCrunch

 “Our sales and active users started increasing in late March as people started spending more time at home,” said Ohnogi.
 “And this increased engagement has remained consistent, even as some communities have lifted stay-at-home orders.”

-Most of Thirdverse’s current users are located in America, and Ohnogi said may of them use Oculus Quest headsets.
+Most of Thirdverse’s current users are located in America, and Ohnogi said many of them use Oculus Quest headsets.
 During Facebook’s virtual reality conference last month (which itself was held virtually), the tech giant announced it would release its new Oculus Quest 2 in Japan this month.
 Ohnogi said this is a big opportunity for Thirdverse because many Japanese people will see the new headsets in retail stores.
 “As one of the earliest leading VR companies in Japan, we’ve already seen a huge number of traction.
 We are really excited about it.”

 Thirdverse is currently preparing to release other virtual reality games, including “Frostpoint VR: Proving Grounds,” a multi-player shooter game that will be available later this year for Oculus Rift, HTC Vive VR and Valve Index headsets.